 Belize is best known for its climate, beaches, jungles and the world’s second largest barrier reef.
 Behind the beauty, Belize also has a high rate of sex trafficking and forced labor.
 With almost 40% of the Belizean population falling below the poverty line, women and children are particularly at risk.

 Last spring Becca Stevens, Thistle Farms Founder and Regina Mullins, Thistle Farms Residential graduate, were invited by a group of Belizean women to come help raise money and hold a two day training.
-At the end of that journey the leaders in Belize said what they needed next was a group of construction workers to work to rehabilitate a donated home that was crumbling and inhabitable.
+At the end of that journey the leaders in Belize said what they needed next was a group of construction workers to work to rehabilitate a donated home that was crumbling and uninhabitable.

 The letters from Belize have been full of joy.
 Even when termite nests, a crushing futbol defeat against a team of six year olds, and a day of 150 individual wheelbarrows of hand-mixed concrete were involved, the crew fully embraced that the work they were doing was holy.